pohly/enhancements/keps/sig-storage/1472/README.md

 identified and documented properly.
-For this, a new alpha deployment in csi-driver-host-path is needed because we have to make changes to the deployment like setting `CSIDriver.spec.storageCapacity` which will only be valid when tested with Kubernetes 1.18 cluster where alpha features are enabled.
+For this, a new alpha deployment in csi-driver-host-path is needed because we have to make changes to the deployment like setting `CSIDriver.spec.storageCapacity` which will only be valid when tested with Kubernetes clusters where alpha features are enabled.

 The CSI hostpath driver needs to be changed such that it reports the